Register today for the 2025 One State in the Arts & Humanities Conference

 Community Conversations Toolkit

-Community Conversations: A Place in the World supports Illinois-based communities in creating space for shared conversation, activity, learning, and connection.
+Community Conversations: A Place in the World supported Illinois-based communities in creating space for shared conversation, activity, learning, and connection.

 These community conversations:

-• Encourage us to embrace fresh perspectives, de-familiarize the familiar, and re-discover each other in a new context;
+• Encouraged us to embrace fresh perspectives, de-familiarize the familiar, and re-discover each other in a new context;

-• Invite us to remember and retell our own stories and the stories of our
+• Invited us to remember and retell our own stories and the stories of our

 communities; and,

-• Remind us of the wealth we have and gain from remaining connected.
+• Reminded us of the wealth we have and gain from remaining connected.

-The Community Conversations Toolkit serves as a guide guide for host organizations that are planning activities for this pilot round of Community Conversations programming.
+The Community Conversations Toolkit serves as a guide for host organizations to plan activities around this theme.
 It contains promotional materials and additional resources.

 Download the Toolkit